by Mary E. Lowd

 Lt.
 Vonn was eerily calm as she answered from the back of the shuttle, “He was thinking that last time we were on one of these vessels, they had technology that could block our comm-pins and possibly our teleporters.”
 The yellow lab wasn’t paying any attention to the space battle happening all around them.
 She was busy checking her sidearms.
 She had various blazors and vibro-knives strapped to every one of her limbs.
 Consul Tor wouldn’t have been surprised to find a weapon hidden in the swishing brush of her tail.
 “He doesn’t want us to get stuck over there.”

 Consul Tor didn’t understand the existential horror that emanated from the orange tabby piloting their shuttle at the words ‘stuck over there.’
 As far as she could tell, these dogs and cats had started this war, and while they looked superficially more similar to her than the Archidopterans, her underlying anatomical structure — beneath the grassy green fur — was more similar to the sessile plants they kept as decorations.
-She was beginning to wonder why her species had felt any kinship with the members of the Tri-Galactic Navy when they’d come to her homeworld.
+She was beginning to wonder why her species had felt any kinship at all with the members of the Tri-Galactic Navy when they’d come to her homeworld.

 After several more red bolts of energy singed by, close enough to warm the air inside the shuttle, Lt.
 LeGuin exclaimed, “Hold on, here comes the big one!”
 Sure enough, moments later, sparks and fire engulfed the side of the Archidopteran vessel as an electron torpedo from the Initiative tore a hole in its side, calculated to blow open a portion of the ship’s shuttle bay.
 Atmosphere exploded outward and then fizzled in the vacuum of space.